Compaya/slate/source/index.html.md

 Data can be send as GET parameters or posted as a JSON object.
 Except for SMS and GroupSMS endpoints. - these requires data to be send as JSON objects<br>
 It is not possible to use a mix of GET parameters and a JSON object.<br><br>
 The HTTP requests show examples with parameters set as GET.<br>
-The code examples is as JSON objects.
+The code examples are shown as JSON objects.